-Let’s talk about disability insurance!
-Said no one.
-Ever.
-Thinking, talking and yes, shopping for insurance you’ll only use if too injured or ill to work isn’t exactly a time.
-But it’s certainly important, given the odds aren’t exactly in your favor.
-Scary stat time: More than 25% of (or one in four) American workers experience a long-term disability over three months at some point during their careers.
+Disability insurance protection is certainly important, given the odds aren’t exactly in your favor.
+More than 25% of (or one in four) American workers experience a long-term disability over three months at some point during their careers.
 To make sure you’re covered, here are the answers to 20 questions about disability insurance you’re too embarrassed to ask.

 As a blanket rule?
 No. There is such a thing as Social Security Disability Insurance that you can apply for, but there’s no guarantee you’ll get benefits.
 The government actually has, by their own admission, a very strict definition of disabled.
 Even if you ultimately meet it, you’ll go a good stretch of time before you receive a check.
-The Social Security Administration generally takes around three to five months to decide on a case — and there’s also a mandatory seven-month waiting period between the date of your disability and your first payment.
-Plus, not to be a real Debbie Downer or anything, but SSDI isn’t exactly robust.
-It commonly covers less than 60% of your pre-tax income.
+The Social Security Administration generally takes around three to five months to decide on a case — and there’s also a mandatory six-month waiting period between the date of your disability and your first payment.
+Plus, SSDI only pays around $1,000 per month.

 Many companies offer short-term disability insurance and some long-term disability insurance as employee benefits.
 But the long-term coverage might be insufficient (more on this below).

-I wondered that, too!
-Turns out, short-term disability is more of an employer benefit than anything else.
+Short-term disability insurance most commonly comes from employers.
 You can buy a private policy, but it’ll cost you handsomely.
 You’re better off building an emergency fund and opting for a long-term disability policy with a shorter elimination period instead.

-Most employer-provided disability insurance covers 50% of your salary.
-On top of that, the benefit is taxed at 25% or more.
+Most employer-provided disability insurance covers 60% of your salary.
+However, the benefit is taxed at 25% or more.
 And, beyond the fact that you’d be getting much less than your normal take-home pay, that policy is contingent on your employment with said company.
 So there are clear benefits to having a standalone policy.

 Not necessarily.
 Many people who have a short-term or long-term policy through work purchase supplemental disability insurance to make up the difference or to at least ensure they have enough money to cover their bills if unable to work.